 Patient Connection Hub Assess your pain

-A meniscus tear is a common knee injury that affects the cartilage cushioning between the thigh bone and shin bone.
-It can occur due to sudden twisting movements, sports injuries, or age-related degeneration.
+A meniscus tear is a common knee injury affecting the cartilage between the thigh bone and shin bone.
+It may happen due to twisting movements, sports injuries, or age-related degeneration.

 What Is A Meniscus Tear?